 This minor explores alternative fashion strategies through hands-on investigation of craft thinking, strategic making, and ethical approaches to design.
 It utilizes a bottom-up approach, amplifying everyday dress, production, and exchange processes to shift our systems of manufacturing, consumption, and distribution toward active participation.
-This minor incorporates practices such as critical handcraft, alternative economies, social justice, community engagement, social mobilization, and skill sharing into a new systemic and holistic approach to fashion production and cooperative models of practice and production.
+This minor incorporates practices such as critical handcraft, alternative economies, social justice, community engagement, social mobilization, and skill sharing in a systemic and holistic approach to fashion production and cooperative models of practice and production.

 The Alternative Fashion Strategies minor requires successful completion of 18 credits across six subject areas, as outlined in the chart below.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.